JavaScript API

 }What's next

-- Consent models — understand opt-in, opt-out, and notice-only behavior
+- Consent models: understand opt-in, opt-out, notice, and notice-required behavior